ddosintruders/nvBrowser/README.md

 > [!TIP]
-> Current plans for development for macOS is now halted due to inaccessibility to Mac Hardware.
+> Due to the change in the browser's base, macOS development is now available through .py file.
-> Public/Community development is accepted.
-[Please Contact Me](https://adnan-ahmed.pages.dev) for plans on developing for macOS.
+> Build instructions are coming soon in the Documentation.

 <div align="center">